jipolanco/Circulation.jl/README.md

 Note that the script is fully commented and may be easily modified.

+On a normal desktop computer, analysing the full 256³ wave function field using 4 threads with `resampling_factor = 4` (see script) should take about 10 minutes.

 This will generate a `circulation_GP.h5` file containing the circulation statistics of the field.
 See [Output files](#output-files) below for the typical structure of these files.